 For example, you can type ” <b>This</b> is a <i>test</i> <size=50>sample</size>”.
 This way you make your text look better than the plain version that comes by default.

-HTML tags <color>, <material>, <quad> is used to specify the color, material and quad for the text.
+HTML tags <color>, <material>, <quad> are used to specify the color, material and quad for the text.

 The main reason to use rich text formatting is to get different styles for words in a single sentence similar to the size attribute.
 Let’s see an example for a better understanding.